-On this site, before you translate a whole sentence or passage, you can use the examples tab to find possible contexts for a given word.
+On this site, before you translate a whole sentence or passage, you can use the translation tab to find possible contexts and examples for a given word.

 For instance, when I type in “entertaining,” I see two main French words along with sentence examples for each: the verb form divertir (to entertain) as well as the adjective amusant (entertaining, fun).